jramaswami/String-Extension/README.md

 Ideas for possible additional primitives:

- * `ascii-code <character>` -- returns the ASCII index of the given character (the first character of the string), or 0 for non-ASCII characters
- * `from-ascii <integer>` -- returns the ASCII character corresponding to the given small integer index
  * `last-index-of <needle> <haystack>` -- reports the index of the last occurrence of needle in haystack, or false, if needle does not occur
  * `split-on-character <string> <single-char-delimiter>` -- reports a list by splitting string using the given single character`
  * `split-on-string <string> <string-delimiter>` -- reports a list formed by splitting string using the string-delimiter